onqtam/headjack/docs/why/REPUTATION.md

 > "To support and maintain a man's private credit, 'tis absolutely necessary that the world have a fixed opinion of the honesty and integrity, as well as ability of a person." - [someone in 1717](https://www.forbes.com/forbes/2002/1223/248.html?sh=1d3ebd715f81#:~:text=To%20support%20and%20maintain%20a%20man%27s%20private%20credit%2C%20%27tis%20absolutely%20necessary%20that%20the%20world%20have%20a%20fixed%20opinion%20of%20the%20honesty%20and%20integrity%2C%20as%20well%20as%20ability%20of%20a%20person.)

+> "It won’t be rational for mainstream to reallocate authority to uncredentialized amateurs - no matter how much more correct they are, until there is a very legible and scalable way to delegate trust, so that not everyone has to fact check everything the independent shadow academy — the invisible college — the commons — the bazaar— puts forward against the cathedral of “expert consensus” that is so often state sponsored scientism." - [Conor White-Sullivan](https://twitter.com/Conaw/status/1733062636911411572)